museumcomputernetwork/mcn-2020-git-haiku/index.md

-The summer grasses.
+Bright red pepper-pod
-even the crickets' singing
+not even a magazine
-Our hungry donkey
+It’s the Doll’s Festival.